pawnguy/learngit/readme.txt

- Git is a free software.
+ Git is a very free software.
+Git is good for the computers.